klaytn/klaytn-docs/docs/node/service-chain/references/binary-upgrade.md

 # Binary update on sustained service

 The `SCN` and `EN` nodes make a bridge connection between child and parent chains.
-As both binaries are being continuously developed to develop a new feature, bugfix, and improve existing features, their node versions increase by a new release.
+As both binaries are being continuously developed to add features, fix bugs, and make improvements, their node versions increase by a new release.
 The release version is very important to check out for backward compatibility.
 No every release breaks backward compatibility, but we keep track of the case of broken backward compatibility and add a notice to [here](./compatibility.md).